-The egg donation process at our Los Angeles fertility center can be emotional, but our board-certified fertility experts at the Center for Reproductive Heatlh & Gynecology have the compassion and expertise needed to make it a rewarding experience for both the egg donor and the egg recipient.
+The egg donation process at our Los Angeles and Mexico fertility center can be emotional, but our board-certified fertility experts at the Center for Reproductive Heatlh & Gynecology have the compassion and expertise needed to make it a rewarding experience for both the egg donor and the egg recipient.
 Learn more about the egg donation process, and please contact us if you have any questions about egg donation.

 Screening and Donor Selection

 The first step in the egg donation process is to thoroughly screen both the egg donor and the recipeint to ensure they are good candidates for egg donation and also to ensure that they are a good match for eachother.
 Once all of the screenings have been completed and a match has been made, the egg donation procedure can begin.
 The expected time line for an egg donation cycle is between two and three months (once the process begins).